codiga/doc.codiga.io/docs/code-analysis/create-project.md

 ---
 id: create-project
-title: Codiga Create Project Documentation
+title: Create Project on Codiga
 sidebar_label: Create a Project
 description: Create a project on Codiga to analyze your code and automated your Code Reviews on GitHub, GitLab and Bitbucket.
 Support for 12+ languages, start for free today.
 keywords: